NE 500 Advanced Energy Conversion in Nuclear Reactors

 3 Credit Hours

-Introduction to the concepts and principles of heat generation and removal in nuclear reactor systems.
-Power cycles, reactor heat sources, analytic, and numerical solutions to conduction problems in nuclear reactor components and fuel elements, heat transfer in reactor fuel bundles and heat exchangers.
-Problem sets and project emphasize design principles.
+A course which introduces concepts and principles of heat generation and removal in reactor systems.
+Power cycles, reactor heat sources, analytic and numerical solutions to conduction problems in reactor components and fuel elements, heat transfer in reactor fuel bundles and heat exchangers.
+Design principles are emphasized in homework and in-class problems.
+Course project is required.

 Prerequisite